brkdnmz/math-helper/README.md

 # [Math Helper](https://brkdnmz.github.io/math-helper)

-### This small app lets you see some properties about integers.
+### This small app lets you see some properties of integers.
+Also, it has a sieve visualizer.

 Currently, the properties are: